-- 1. Submit an application and official transcript indicating completion of a bachelor's degree from an accredited four year college, in a major different from the new one being sought; - 2.
-Select one of the University's major programs and complete all requirements for that major (all major coursework must be completed with a grade of "C" or better) as listed in the catalog which is in effect at the time of admission to the program.
+- 1. Submit an application through the admissions office into a major program different from the previously earned major and official transcripts from all outside institutions attended; - 2.
+Select one of the University's major programs and complete all requirements for that major (all major coursework must be completed with a grade of "C" or better) as listed in the catalog which is in effect for the term of admission to the program.
 (If a student enters the program the first semester after graduation from Benedictine University, then the requirements in effect will be those in the catalog of the original term of admission to previous degree program); - 3.
 Enroll for at least one course in the major each semester, or have a valid Leave of Absence form on file; and - 4.
 Complete all work on the second major within seven years of admission to the program.

-Life experience credit, transfer and CLEP exam credit may be counted toward the program requirements, if appropriate, as determined by each department.
-However, at least 12 semester credit hours of 3000/4000-level classroom courses must be completed at Benedictine University.
+External Credit programs and transfer credit may be counted toward the program requirements, if appropriate, as determined by each department.
+However, at least 12 semester credit hours of additional 3000/4000-level classroom courses must be completed at Benedictine University.
 Applicability of courses taken as a student-at-large prior to admission to the Second Major Program will be determined upon initial evaluation.

-Courses taken in the Second Major Program are applicable to a second bachelor's degree for graduates of other colleges.
-Those courses will also be counted toward the second degree's residency requirement.
 Upon completion of required coursework of the program, a notation on the transcript will be made that all requirements for a second major have been met.